What is Satiety?

 Ultra-processed foods (UPFs) are generally high in fat and sugar and low in protein, fibre, and nutrients.

 Aside from UPFs’ effects on blood sugar, they also play into our reward system.
 Carbs and fat each elicit the release of dopamine independently of one another.
-Thus, combining the two results in a supra-additive dopamine response we can’t resist, which prompts us to eat more.
+Thus, combining the two results in a supra-additive dopamine response, we can’t resist, which prompts us to eat more.

 UPFs also tend to be low in protein.
 However, our in-depth multivariate satiety analysis repeatedly shows that protein is the most satiating nutrient.
-Thus, the amino acids that make up protein are incredibly satiating micronutrients.
+Thus, the amino acids that makeup protein are incredibly satiating micronutrients.
 This is likely because our bodies have substantial demands for protein, meaning we will continue to seek out food and eat until we get our fix.

 For more, see Ultra-Processed Foods: What’s the Problem and How to Avoid Them.